Shirioki/Verkkoon-tunkeutuminen-ja-tiedustelu/h1-Sniff.md

 d) <img width="822" alt="image" src="https://github.com/user-attachments/assets/554b8319-a41b-40c7-8918-383348953349" />

-- Internet layer can be seen from source and destination
+- Internet layer is IPv6 (Source & Destination IPs)
-    - Application layer is DNS
+- Application layer is HTTP (Port 80)
-    - Transport layer is UDP
+- Transport layer is TCP (Ports (51738 → 80))
-    -
+- Link Layer is Ethernet II that can be seen in MAC address